Bowling: 16th to 18th centuries

+King Henry VIII was an avid bowler.
+In 1511, he banned bowling for the lower classes and imposed a levy on private lanes to limit them to the wealthy.
+Martin Luther set the number of bowling pins (which varied from 3 to 17) at nine.
+He had a bowling lane built next to his home for his children, and sometimes rolled a ball himself.
-On 29 July 1588, English Vice-Admiral Sir Francis Drake allegedly was playing bowls at Plymouth Hoe when the arrival of the Spanish Armada was announced; he replied, "We have time enough to finish the game and beat the Spaniards too."

-In 1609, Dutch East India Company explorer Henry Hudson discovered Hudson Bay, bringing Dutch colonization to New Amsterdam (later New York); Hudson's men brought some form of lawn bowling with them.
+On 29 July 1588, Francis Drake was reportedly playing bowls at Plymouth Hoe when the arrival of the Spanish Armada was announced; he replied, "We have time enough to finish the game and beat the Spaniards too."
+Henry Hudson discovered Hudson Bay in 1609, bringing Dutch colonization to New Amsterdam (later New York); Hudson's men reportedly brought a form of pin bowling with them.
+Late-17th-century Dutchmen enjoyed bowling at the Old King's Arms Tavern, near modern-day 2nd and Broadway in New York City.
+Bowling Green in New York City was built in 1733 on the site of a Dutch cattle market and parade ground, the city's oldest surviving public park.

-In 1617, English King James I published Declaration of Sports, banning bowling on Sundays but permitting dancing and archery for those first attending an Anglican service, outraging Puritans; it was reissued in 1633 by his successor Charles I, then ordered publicly burned in 1643 by the Puritan Parliament.

-In 1670, Dutchmen liked to bowl at the Old King's Arms Tavern near modern-day 2nd and Broadway in New York City.

-In 1733, Bowling Green in New York City was built on the site of a Dutch cattle market and parade ground, becoming the city's oldest public park to survive to modern times.